Skip to main content

 2. Decreased

-3. Remained Generally Steady
+3. Remained steady

 After the shift in pressure mentioned above, air pressure stabilized until approximately 1800 UTC.

-1. After 1800 UTC, Air Pressure
+1. After 1800 UTC, the air pressure

-1. Began Rising
+1. Began rising

-2. Began Dropping
+2. Began dropping

-2. A significant change in wind direction, from South/Southwest to Northwest occurred __________________________ air pressure began rising.
+2. A significant change in wind direction, from south-southwest to northwest occurred __________ air pressure began rising.

-1. About the same time as
+1. at the same time as

-2. A few hours before
+2. a few hours before

-3. A few hours after
+3. a few hours after

-3. A major decrease in dew point occurred ____________________ air pressure began rising.
+3. The dew point began decreasing ___________ air pressure began rising.

-1. About the same time as
+1. at the same time as

-2. A few hours before
+2. a few hours before

-3. A few hours after
+3. a few hours after